Rapture (Star Trek: Deep Space Nine): Plot

 When Sisko sees a painting depicting B'hala, Bajor's legendary lost city, he is inspired to search for the sacred site.
 The painting depicts an obelisk that, according to legend, marked the city's coordinates.
 Sisko recreates the obelisk in a holosuite to try to determine what the hidden markings might be.
 A short circuit in the holosuite system briefly knocks him unconscious.
 Dr. Bashir tells Sisko his brain has been overloaded, and his senses will be enhanced for a few days; he warns him to return to the infirmary if he experiences any side effects.
 At dinner, Sisko absentmindedly cuts his fruit into shapes which he realizes are the missing markings from the obelisk.

 Meanwhile, Sisko receives news that Bajor has been accepted into the Federation, and the signing ceremony will be held on Deep Space Nine.

 Back in the holosuite, Sisko has a vision of B'hala, during which he briefly understands all of Bajor's history and can see its future.
 Soon, Kasidy Yates is released from prison, and Sisko tells her he has located B'hala and invites her to accompany him to Bajor to find it.
 On Bajor, Sisko is stricken with a painful headache, but he soon brings Kasidy to the ruins of B'hala.

 The Bajorans regard Sisko's discovery as a miracle and, for the skeptics, confirmation that he truly is the Emissary.
 When Sisko gets home, he seems to have psychic powers; he has a vision of a swarm of locusts passing by Bajor and attacking Cardassia.
 Bashir determines that Sisko's headaches are life-threatening and asks to operate immediately.
 Sisko refuses, unwilling to put a stop to his visions.
 With Kai Winn's help, he consults the mystical Orb of Prophecy.

 The ceremony for Bajor's admittance to the Federation begins without Sisko.
-Sisko bursts in, weak and in pain, and warns that if Bajor joins the Federation now, it will be destroyed by locusts.
+Sisko bursts in, weak and in pain, and warns that if Bajor joins the Federation now, it will be destroyed.
 The Bajorans vote to delay joining the Federation.

 Sisko is rushed to the infirmary, where Bashir reports that he must operate immediately to save his life.
 Since Sisko himself refused the operation, his son Jake, as the next-of-kin, must decide his father's fate.
 Unwilling to let his father die, Jake permits the operation.
 Sisko awakens to anguish at the loss of his visions.
 Kasidy reminds him that while he has lost something very important to him, what he saved—his life with his son—is even more precious.